Fleet Management Best Practices: Reducing Risk to Improve ROI & Mission Completion

 - Appropriate equipment affixed within/upon the vehicles, including communication devices and GPS tracking and racks/towing equipment.

-Many fleets audited by Clements Worldwide, often in poorest areas, have fleets with an average age of 7-10 years with some vehicles over 10 years.
-This presents a true safety risk and will affect insurance plans as physical damage coverage should not be included for these vehicles – some organizations may now be paying to insure items of little or no value.
+Many fleets audited by Clements Worldwide, often in the poorest areas, have fleets with an average age of 7-10 years with some vehicles over 10 years.
+This presents a true safety risk and will affect commercial fleet insurance plans as physical damage coverage should not be included for these vehicles – some organizations may now be paying to insure items of little or no value.
 Similarly vehicles with GPS tracking will offer lower premium options for theft.

 Essential elements of a safe driver program include: